-- A thorough explanation of these complex applications - A reasonable background in Python and how to use Python in Studio - An understanding of all of the variogram parameters and their impact on the estimation process on both theoretical datasets as well as real-world datasets.
+- A thorough explanation of these complex applications - An understanding of all of the variogram parameters and their impact on the estimation process on both theoretical datasets as well as real-world datasets.

 This 3 hour course addresses these issues in detail.